bryceweiner/GCS-Paper/QBU.md

                    = 20.10 × [1 - 1.89×10⁻²⁹ × 3.39×10¹⁷]
                    = 18.96 ± 0.38

 This is in remarkable agreement with the DES Y3 measurement, matching the central value to 0.1σ.
-Figure 3 illustrates this consistency and shows how the QBU framework fully resolves the tension.

 Moreover, the QBU model makes specific predictions for the redshift evolution of the BAO scale shifts that can be tested with future data.
-Figure 4 shows the predicted deviations as a function of redshift, along with forecasts for the Legacy Survey of Space and Time (LSST).
 The QBU model will be definitively tested by BAO measurements from LSST and other next-generation experiments.

 ### 3.3 Comparison of QBU and ΛCDM